louisebphansen/assignment4-WARP-classification/README.md

 **Arguments:**

 - **epochs:** number of epochs to run the model for.
 Default: 10
-- **balance**: whether to balance the data by using weighted classes or run the model the original data.
+- **balance**: whether to balance the data by using weighted classes or run the model with the imbalanced data.
 Must be either 'balanced' for using balanced data or 'imbalanced' to use imbalanced data.
 Default: 'imbalanced'
 - **augmentation_level**: Level of augmentation to apply to the data.
 Must be 'none', 'low', or 'high'.
 Default: 'none'

 ### Results